7 Affordable Europe Vacations For Summer

 Editor’s Note: Prices were accurate at time of publication and are subject to change based on availability.

 One of Europe’s most vibrant countries is also one of its most affordable.
 Cities like Porto and Lisbon offer intoxicating music and culture, fresh seafood, and unique wines like the lunchtime-favorite vinho verde (not forgetting port, of course!), while a trip to the eccentric Pena Palace, just outside Lisbon, is a must for history-lovers and architecture buffs.
 From there, a road trip north through Coimbra and Amarante to Porto is an excellent way to see the country—just beware of the highway tolls and stick to the back roads (and isn’t that what travel is all about anyway?).
-The Monverde Wine Experience Hotel is the perfect rest stop—and the minimalist suites are a whopping $99.
+The Inspira Santa Marta Hotel in downtown Lisbon is the perfect base—and the open-plan rooms go for less than $150 a night.

-Admittedly, London is never cheap, but thanks to post-Brexit Great British Pound weakness and the strong dollar, it’s probably one of the best-value times to visit the U.K.’s capital.
+Admittedly, London is never cheap, but if you're careful, there's ways to do it well within budget.
 It has everything, after all: world-class dining, palaces, shopping, and a host of museums (don’t skip the V&A!)—and that’s if you don’t leave town for a day trip to seaside Brighton or charming Rye.
 Flight deals from major U.S. airports to London come up more than frequently, too.
-Luckily, a hotel doesn’t have to run you a queen’s ransom: Check into the High Road House for just $158/night.
+Luckily, a hotel doesn’t have to run you a queen’s ransom: check into the citizenM Tower of London for just $169/night.

 Croatia’s cities of Zadar, Zagreb, Split, and Dubrovnik are all increasingly on traveler’s radars and for good reason: The country is known for its gorgeous beaches and stunning old towns (many of them UNESCO World Heritage Sites), fantastic mountains for hiking and a mouth-watering food culture.
-Plus, the cost of living is about half that of New York, according to Expatistan—a factor that helps you snag a stylish guestroom and bliss out in the 64,500-square-foot spa at the Falkensteiner Hotel & Spa Iadera for a bargain of $138 a night.
+Plus, the cost of living is about half that of New York, according to Expatistan—a factor that helps you snag a stylish guest room and bliss out in the 64,500-square-foot spa at the Falkensteiner Hotel & Spa Iadera.

 A long-time favorite of backpackers, Budapest has plenty to offer travelers out with the hostel crowd.
 Castles?
 Check.
 Cathedrals?
 Check.
 And let’s not forget the gorgeous baths the city is famous for (the canary yellow Széchenyi Baths are a must), the delightfully bizarre totalitarian Memento Park, the funky arts scene in District VII, or the coffee culture on practically every corner.
 Stay in the top-rated, four-star Hotel Moments Budapest to be in the center of it all.